snowjaguar625/nodebestpractices/README.md

 **TL;DR:** Use **_lowerCamelCase_** when naming constants, variables and functions and **_UpperCamelCase_** (capital first letter as well) when naming classes.
 This will help you to easily distinguish between plain variables/functions, and classes that require instantiation.
 Use descriptive names, but try to keep them short

-**Otherwise:** JavaScript is the only language in the world that allows invoking a constructor ("Class") directly without instantiating it first.
+**Otherwise:** Javascript is the only language in the world that allows invoking a constructor ("Class") directly without instantiating it first.
 Consequently, Classes and function-constructors are differentiated by starting with UpperCamelCase

 ### 3.6 Code Example